 - Dress in layers as it does get warm waiting in line to go through the Macy’s Dickens Village.

 - Bring activities and snacks to keep kids busy as they wait in line.

 - The Dickens Village contains realistic scenes with statues representing the characters and ghosts from The Christmas Carol.
 These images might be scary for some children.
 Christmas to Come includes Death himself and darkness/strobe lights.
 Christmas Past includes three ghosts hanging that may be scary for some children as well.

 - Children can get their pictures with Santa or other background settings in the Dickens Village area.
 Santa returns to the North Pole December 24, of course!
 Dickens Village remains open through December 31.
 You can see all of our Macy’s Dickens Village photos in our Facebook album.

 Franklin Square Holiday Festival and Electrical Spectacle Light Show

-From November 14 until December 31st you can see Franklin Square’s own Electrical Spectacle.
+Winter in Franklin Square featuring the Electrical Spectacle Light Show will sparkle from November 18, 2021 – February 27, 2022.
+Guests can celebrate the magic of the season both day and night in festive Franklin Square.
 The Electrical Spectacle is more than 80,000 LED lights, featuring a 12-foot-tall lighted kite and lights throughout the park, that form an amazing light show.
 Start a new holiday tradition this year with this Franklin Square holiday light show!